Flameis/CS362-Team3/project-docs/Beaver_Botanica.md

 ## External Requirements
 ### Error-Free
-The software needs to be able to prevent errors and crashes from occurring.
-This can be done by being able to look out for common system errors such as no results popping up when a user searches for something, invalid inputs, and failure to save things.
-Certain types of input such as images with an unknown format or non-valid characters will be sanitized or fully blocked to prevent errors.
+Beaver Botanica must prevent common errors and crashes from occurring.
+The website should provide clear messages and suggestions when handling cases such as no search results.
+Invalid inputs, including non-text characters in search fields or unsupported image formats, must be sanitized or blocked before processing.
+Additionally, failures in data submission or retrieval should be detected, with proper error messages and retry methods available.

 ### Installable
-The website will be accessible to a range of devices, allowing more users to access the service.
-A mobile version of the website is absolutely necessary since users will be walking around with it on their phones.
-The URL will be publicly available.
+Since users will be actively exploring OSU’s campus, Beaver Botanica must be fully mobile-friendly.
+The website must be responsive, and must adapt to different screen sizes and touch interactions.
+The publicly accessible URL should allow users to open the platform easily without requiring special installations.
+Features such as location-based search and interactive map navigation should be optimized for mobile devices.

 ### Buildable
-The software should have up-to-date documentation that allows other developers to set it up, allowing the project to extend to other college campuses or locations.
-The software should also allow developers to customize their version of the application by doing things like using a different map, different plants, or any other changes to features.
+The software should have up-to-date documentation that allows other developers to help developers set up, modify, and expand the project to other college campuses or locations.
+The software should also allow developers to customize their version of the application by using a different map, different plants, or other changes to features.

 ### Scope
-This software should be well-designed and have a robust number of bug-free features, as listed in the functional and non-functional section of the Project Proposal document.
+Beaver Botanica must be robust, reliable, and bug-free.
+It should provide all essential features outlined in the functional and nonfunctional requirement sections.
+This includes plant identification, user-generated submissions, an interactive map, and community engagement tools such as comments and ratings.

 # Timeline
 ## Week 3 - Planning and Foundation